Add Multiple Aliases and Add Documents to Index in GroupDocs.Search Java: A Comprehensive Guide

 What is “add documents to index”?

-Adding documents to an index means feeding raw files (PDF, DOCX, TXT, etc.) into GroupDocs.Search so the library can analyze their content and build a searchable data structure.
+Adding documents to an index means feeding raw files (PDF, DOCX, TXT, etc.) into GroupDocs.Search so the library can analyze their content and build a searchable index.
 Once indexed, you can run fast, full‑text queries across all those documents.

 Why Manage Aliases?

 Aliases let you replace long, repetitive query fragments with short, memorable tokens (e.g., @t → (gravida OR promotion)).
-This not only shortens your search strings but also improves readability and maintenance, especially when queries become complex.
+This not only shortens your search strings but also improves readability, maintainability, and optimizes search performance, especially when queries become complex.

 Prerequisites